dcourtet/opensans-webkit/README.md

 # compile for development and production environment
 $ npm run compile

-# compile for development
+# compile for development environment
 $ npm run compile:development

-# compile for production (minify)
+# compile for production environment (minify)
 $ npm run compile:production
 ```

 ## License

 The source code is released under the Apache 2.0 license.
+For more information, see the [LICENSE](https://github.com/dcourtet/opensans-webkit/blob/master/LICENSE) file.